henryroyal/ffiec/README.md

 If you're feeling patient, you can omit RSSD_TARGET and PERIOD_TARGET.

 ## To run an ETL job:
 You'll need an instance of hbase.
-The program assumes you're running a thrift server on port 9090.
+The program assumes you're running a thrift server.
 This will get you something to test against, if for some reason you don't have an Hbase cluster laying around.

 ```docker run --name hbase -h hbase -d -v $PWD/hbase:/data -p 2181:2181 -p 8080:8080 -p 8085:8085 -p 9160:9160 -p 16010:16010 -p 9090:9090 dajobe/hbase```